 "William Wilkes, son of William Wilkes and Elizabeth Wilkes, b.
 25 April 1826, Tewkesbury.
 Baptized 28 July 1851 at Deerhurst by John Eyles.
 Confirmed same day.
 Emigrated April 1855.
 This is our William, the younger.
 Note his baptism was over three years following his wife's date of baptism.
 Why?
 It is interesting to speculate.
 Also, note his reported emigration date, sixteen to seventeen months prior to his wife's emigration.
 More will be said of this later.

 "Hannah Wilkes, dau.
 Of William and Elizabeth Wilkes, b.
 15 June (no year was given) at Boddington, Gloucs.
 Baptized at Norton."
 There seems little question but this is the balance of the entry mentioned earlier of which there was nothing but the name given.
-That this is the daughter of our William, Jr. and Elizabeth, can be particularly confirmed by her birthplace and birth year, as shown on the family chart on page 35.
+That this is the daughter of our William, Sr. and Elizabeth Hunt, can be particularly confirmed by her birthplace and birth year, as shown on the family chart on page 35.
 The chart gives her birth as 15 June 1825.
 Interestingly, she was baptized at Norton.
 We suspect it to have been Norton, Gloucestershire, a little parish about three miles from Cheltenham.
 There is another Norton in Worcestershire, which is considerable distance further away.
 We suspect, were it not the near-by Norton, the clerk would have so indicated.
-No baptism date was given.

 "William Wilkes, ordained Elder 8 July 1852 by John Hyde."